Hamaas Abdul Khaalis: Early life

-Khaalis was born to Seventh-day Adventist parents in Gary, Indiana as Ernest Timothy McGhee.
-He graduated 22nd in a class of 135 at Roosevelt High School, and he played percussion instruments and eventually converted to Roman Catholicism.
+Khaalis was born to Seventh-day Adventist parents in Gary, Indiana, as Ernest Timothy McGhee.
+He graduated 22nd in a class of 135 at Roosevelt High School, played percussion instruments, and eventually converted to Roman Catholicism.

 He attended Purdue University and Mid-Western Conservatory.
 He was discharged from the U.S. Army on grounds of schizophrenia.
 He was a talented jazz drummer and played with Bud Powell, Charlie Parker, Max Roach, Billie Holiday, and J.J.
 Johnson in New York City.
 He was accepted to Columbia University, but his G.I.
 Bill funds expired after just one semester without the ability to finish his degree.
 Further applications were denied, which was a typical experience for black men attempting to make use of the G.I.
 Bill.
 Although he remained high-functioning in everyday life and excelled at jazz and his undergraduate studies, he was unable to find stable employment because of his schizophrenia diagnosis.